 Have you ever really wanted a light weight, fragile, crappy drumstick?
-No probably not but a 3D printed drumstick still sounded cool so I decided I would do a tutorial on how to design one in Autodesk Inventor.
-I would have done it in Fusion 360 but I already had inventor installed and I don't have any more space on my hard drive.
-All of the work done in Inventor was done in inches, sorry I am in the U.S. This is also my first instructable so bare with me.
-Also, this is being entered in the 3D printing contest so if you like it please vote for me, thanks!
+No probably not but a 3D printed drumstick still sounded cool so I decided I would do a tutorial on how to design one in Autodesk Inventor, this also counts as a English assignment for my class.
+All of the work done in Inventor was done in inches, sorry I am in the U.S. This is also my first Instructable so bare with me.

 Step 1: First You Need to Download and Open Autodesk Inventor.

 If you are a student you can go to their website and download it for free, you will need to make an account.
 If you are not a student then you have to pay a lot of money for this, there are a lot of other 3D design programs out there that are free.

 Step 2: Create a New Part

 Once you have opened Autodesk Inventor click on new part.
 You should have a screen that looks like the second picture.
 This is just basic setup of the program.

 Step 3: Get the Dimensions for Your Drumstick

 You now need to get the dimensions of the drum stick you want to make, I would recommend going to the Vic Firth website, they got a ton of drum sticks, with sizes included.